itzler/blog/_posts/2020-08-11-welcome-to-jekyll.markdown

 # **Dynamic redistribution of future cash flows**

 The not-yet-existent Eth 2 economics can help illustrate a case where both varieties of dividend exist in parallel.
 It’s important to note that subsidies such as block rewards are not productive cash flow, rather, they represent dilution of future cash flows from existing holders to the subsidy recipient.
+In the layer-1 specific case where a native asset is both productive and maintains a large monetary premium, issuance is somewhere between seigniorage and dilution.

 <br />
 ![_config.yml]({{ site.baseurl }}/images/eth2.png)